ddan9/ddan9/README.md

 #### Hi there! 👋

-You can see my some of my repositories below 👇
+You can see some of my repositories below 👇

 <!--
 **ddan9/ddan9** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.